DESTINATIONS - TRAVEL DESTINATIONS

 The innocuous name doesn’t exactly capture the imagination, but Lawn Hill National Park in north-west Queensland is one of the State’s most spectacular sites.

-beautiful oasis amid dry, stony savannah country sounds much more romantic when referred to by its Aboriginal name, ‘Boodjamulla’ National Park.
+This beautiful oasis amid dry, stony savannah country sounds much more romantic when referred to by its Aboriginal name, ‘Boodjamulla’ National Park.
 Boodjamulla is the Waanyi people’s name for the Dreamtime Rainbow Serpent, who formed the gorge to keep his skin wet.

 Dreaming legend has it that if Boodjamulla ever leaves the area the waterholes will dry up, but that would take some doing, with around four million spring-fed litres every hour bubbling up from the Georgina Basin to cascade through Lawn Hill’s upper, middle and lower gorges.